Akojede70/alx-system_engineering-devops/0x0F-load_balancer/README.md

 ## 0x0F.
-Load balancer.
+Load balancer

-0-custom_http_response_header: In this first task you need to configure web-02 to be identical to web-01.
+**0-custom_http_response_header:** In this first task you need to configure web-02 to be identical to web-01.
 Fortunately, you built a Bash script during your web server project, and they’ll now come in handy to easily configure web-02.
 Remember, always try to automate your work!

 Since we’re placing our web servers behind a load balancer for this project, we want to add a custom Nginx response header.
 The goal here is to be able to track which web server is answering our HTTP requests, to understand and track the way a load balancer works.
 More in the coming tasks.